dotnet/docs/docs/framework/wcf/samples/wcf-services-and-event-tracing-for-windows.md

 ---
 # WCF Services and Event Tracing for Windows

-This sample demonstrates how to use the analytic tracing in Windows Communication Foundation (WCF) to emit events in Event Tracing for Windows (ETW).
+The [ETWTracing sample](https://github.com/dotnet/samples/tree/main/framework/wcf) demonstrates how to use the analytic tracing in Windows Communication Foundation (WCF) to emit events in Event Tracing for Windows (ETW).
 The analytic traces are events emitted at key points in the WCF stack that allow troubleshooting of WCF services in production environment.

 Analytic trace in WCF services is tracing that can be turned on in a production environment with minimal impact on performance.
 These traces are emitted as events to an ETW session.

 This sample includes a basic WCF service in which events are emitted from the service to the event log, which can be viewed using Event Viewer.
 It is also possible to start a dedicated ETW session that listens for events from the WCF service.
 The sample includes a script to create a dedicated ETW session that stores events in a binary file that can be read using Event Viewer.

 #### To use this sample

-1. Using Visual Studio 2012, open the EtwAnalyticTraceSample.sln solution file.
+1. Using Visual Studio, open the EtwAnalyticTraceSample.sln solution file.

-2. To build the solution, press CTRL+SHIFT+B.
+2. To build the solution, press **Ctrl**+**Shift**+**B**.

-3. To run the solution, press CTRL+F5.
+3. To run the solution, press **Ctrl**+**F5**.

      In the Web browser, click **Calculator.svc**.
 The URI of the WSDL document for the service should appear in the browser.
 Copy that URI.